AniMcGill/anime-quiz/README.md

 ## MSAC Anime Quiz Application
 Provides an interface for creating quiz game questions and teams, as well as a Game Master and Player windows for administrating the quiz.
+### Disclaimer
+The following software is intended for the use of the McGill Students Anime Club and is otherwise provided as-is.
+It is assumed that any unintended users is able to adapt the source code to their specific uses.
 ## Question Set Creation/Editor
 Open an existing Question Set for editing, or create a new Question Set.
 Question Sets can be either text questions, music, or screenshots.
 Either way, the question "content" is stored as a string, so in the case of music and screenshots, the file path is stored.
 This makes more sense for our use...
 ## Team Editor